Carlos Delgado (footballer, born 1990)

-Carlos Javier Delgado Rodríguez (/es/; born 22 April 1990) is a Spanish professional footballer who plays as a centre-back for Indian Super League club Odisha.
+Carlos Javier Delgado Rodríguez (/es/; born 22 April 1990) is a Spanish professional footballer who plays as a centre-back for Indian Super League club Mumbai City.

 Club career

 Early years and Sparta

 Born in Puerto Real, Cádiz, Andalusia, Delgado joined Málaga CF's youth system at the age of 15.
 In early 2008, he rejected a new contract and went on trial with Eredivisie club Sparta Rotterdam, finally signing in January 2009 but failing to make a single appearance, subsequently returning to his country and joining Real Valladolid, who assigned the player to their reserves.

 In summer 2010, Delgado signed with another reserve team, UD Almería B. In January of the following year, after playing only five matches in the Segunda División B, he returned to the Netherlands and Sparta on loan.
 He made his debut for the latter – who now competed in Eerste Divisie – on 28 January, against RBC Roosendaal (4–1 home win).
 On 11 February, he scored in a 3–2 away victory over FC Dordrecht.

 Delgado returned to Spain in July 2011, joining Orihuela CF also in the third division.